 FamilyTreeDNA is the only testing kit that delivers a Release Form straight to your home included in the package.
 The form requires your signature and basically gives the company your permission to share your DNA results and your identity with others on their platform.

-If at any time, you decide you want to keep your information private, then you can opt-out of sharing through your dashboard.
-Keep in mind however that when you choose to cease sharing your information, you won’t be able to see any DNA matches on your profile as well.
+If at any time, you decide you want to keep your information private, then you can opt-out of sharing it through your dashboard.
+Keep in mind however that when you choose to cease sharing your information, you won’t be able to see any DNA or family tree matches on your profile as well.

 Aside from that, it’s also worth mentioning that the FTDNA does not sell your DNA information to any third-party research partners.
 That means that all of your information will be kept within the FTDNA database unless you personally distribute it.

 There are lots of DNA testing services out there.
 So why should you opt to have FamilyTreeDNA handle your information?

 Based on our research, there are quite a few factors that set it apart from the rest of the available choices.
 These differences make it a viable choice for certain types of users.

 There isn’t a single tool on any other DNA testing service as elaborate or intricate as the FTDNA Family Matching tool.
 With it, you can create extensive family trees that connect every single match on your profile.